 Auster Auster was god of the south wind

 Bellerophon Bellerophon was a Greek hero who killed the chimera.
-However he tried to ride Pegasus the winged horse to Mount Olympus (dwelling place of the gods).
-Zeus sent a gad fly which stung the horse and threw its rider to the ground.
+However, he tried to ride Pegasus the winged horse to Mount Olympus (dwelling place of the gods).
+Zeus sent a gadfly that stung the horse and threw its rider to the ground.

 Boreas Boreas was god of the north wind